microsoft/DefinitelyTyped-tools/packages/publisher/README.md

 Nearly all package names should be lowercased to conform with NPM naming standards.
 This warning might not be appropriate; consider logging an issue.

-# Check for conflicts

-> `npm run check`

-This is an optional script that checks for multiple declaration packages with the same library name or same project name.

-### Contents of `logs/conflicts.md`

-> * Duplicate Library Name descriptions "Marked"
->   * marked
->   * ngwysiwyg

-Examine these declarations and change them to have distinct library names, if possible.

-> * Duplicate Project Name descriptions "https://github.com/jaredhanson/passport-facebook"
->   * passport-facebook
->   * passport-google-oauth
->   * passport-twitter

-Examine these declarations and change them to have distinct package names, if possible.

 # Calculate versions